 3.1 Case studies?
 (Canyon Fire?)

 The Canyon Fire occurred on September 4, 2010 in Kern County burning 14,585 acres.
 Comprised of mostly pines and conifers this region did in fact show change in the backscatter signature.
-With data provided to us by Sander Veraverbeke and Natasha Stavros (Post-Doctoral Research Scientist at Jet Propulsion Laboratory), we were able to create our own correlation graph with the GeoCBI and dCBB resulting in an R2 of approximately 0.63.
+With data provided to us by Sander Veraverbeke and Natasha Stavros (Post-Doctoral Research Scientist at NASA Jet Propulsion Laboratory), we were able to create our own correlation graph with the GeoCBI and dCBB resulting in an R2 of approximately 0.63.

 3.1.1 mostly shrubs/chaparral